 - The right to designate the family members or significant others who may be permitted to visit you in the hospital as clinically appropriate.

 - The right to access an Ethics consultation for assistance in clarifying ethical issues guiding treatment decisions.

-- The right to be informed of available resources for timely resolution of disputes, grievances, and conflicts without fear of reprisal (If you have any concerns please call the St.Joseph Kokomo Patient Relations phone line at 765-456-5523).
+- The right to be informed of available resources for timely resolution of disputes, grievances, and conflicts without fear of reprisal (If you have any concerns please call the St.Vincent Kokomo Patient Relations phone line at 765-456-5523).

 - The right to continuity of care, education, and discharge planning.